Collaborative Development means artists working together to support our artistic and professional development!

 About the facilitator:

 Zoe Cohen is a visual artist producing drawings sculptures, installations, and public participatory projects within a research-driven process.
 She has an MFA from Brooklyn College, and a BA from Haverford College.
 Her work has been exhibited widely in Philadelphia, New York, and Berlin, most recently at the Abington Art Center.
-She has been an art educator, admissions counselor, curator, and administrator at Tyler School of Art, University of the Arts, The University City Arts League, and The Schuylkill Center for Environmental Education.
+She is an Adjunct Professor at Tyler School of Art at Temple University, Moore College of Art ,and the University of the Arts.
+She has also worked as an art educator for K-12, admissions counselor, curator, and administrator at The Philadelphia Museum of Art, The Philadelphia Mural Arts Program, The University City Arts League, and The Schuylkill Center for Environmental Education.
 She has served on review panels for The Philadelphia Cultural Fund and the 40th St Artist in Residence.
-Zoe has also taught Professional Practices to UArts students, and she strongly believes that artists should have support and guidance in developing professional materials and strategies.
+Zoe believes that artists deserve support and guidance in developing professional materials and strategies at all stages of our careers!